 There are many different ways to come to University and Trinity encourages applicants from all backgrounds and circumstances to apply.
 For more information on alternative paths to Trinity, such as advanced entry transfers please see our guide to non-standard applications here

 Postgraduate work in Trinity is academically challenging and the University has high academic entry requirements.

 • hold at least a 2.1 honors degree from an Irish university or equivalent result from a university in another country.

 The fees you will be expected to pay to attend Trinity College Dublin are determined by a number of factors.
 For more information on how to determine your course fees, and methods of payment, please see our detailed information on Fees and Finances.
 For more information on scholarship, funding and grant opportunities, please see below.
 Do I need a Visa to come to Ireland to study at Trinity?
 The majority of non-EU/EEA students require a visa before entry to Ireland.
 To check to see whether you require a visa, please see here.
-Please see an INIS list of countries that require a visa before entry to Ireland.
-Trinity in your Country Our team make regular visits around the world, attending fairs, running open days and visiting schools.
-Please see details below:
+Please see on the Irish Immigration Service website a list of the countries that require a visa before entry to Ireland.

 • display a high level of competence in the English language in one of the examination systems recognised by Trinity College Dublin.
 Details on accepted English proficiencies are available on our Admission Requirements page

 Some courses may require higher standards or require you to take further tests or attend an interview.
 More detailed requirements for each course are listed on the relevant course page

 If you have questions about the specifics of the admission requirements for a given course, or about the course itself, you should contract the course coordinator directly using the contact information available on the courses page.